Logarithmic double ramification cycles

 on $\sigma_{\widehat{\Gamma},I}$ by definition.\footnote{A similar argument is used in the proof of Lemma \ref{lem:flow_as_slopes}.} On the other hand, $\alpha$ does depend on the choice of $v_0$.

-We have defined a combinatorial PL function on the tropical curve $\widehat{\Gamma}$.
-It is easy to see that these PL functions over the various cones $\sigma_{\widehat{\Gamma},I}$ are compatible and so, as explained in Section \ref{sec:algebraizing_tropical_AJ}, they give rise to a global PL function $\alpha$ on $\widehat{C}$.
+We have defined a combinatorial sPL function on the tropical curve $\widehat{\Gamma}$.
+It is easy to see that these sPL functions over the various cones $\sigma_{\widehat{\Gamma},I}$ are compatible and so, as explained in Section \ref{sec:algebraizing_tropical_AJ}, they give rise to a global sPL function $\alpha$ on $\widehat{C}$.

 The role of $\alpha$ is to twist the line bundle $\ca L$ into a $\theta$-stable bundle.
 By applying \eqref{eq: multideg} and part (iii) of our defining conditions for the tuples $(\widehat{\Gamma}, D, I)$, we obtain